- One of the best methods to prevent injury while cycling is to build up your strength through training and slowly increase the mileage.

 - Sidewalks are for folks who walk.
 In most states, you break the law if you arbitrarily decide that they’re for bicycles, too.

 - Just because you’re on a bike, that doesn’t mean traffic signals and signs don’t apply to you.

 - Always yield the right of way before turning or moving to the left side of a lane to avoid a collision.

 - Once upon a time, motorists had to use hand signals.
 Lights and blinkers now suffice.
 Nothing has changed for cyclists, so put your hands to good use.

 - Check state-specific helmet laws that apply to you.

 Acquire Good Biking Gear

 Having grown weary of being reminded that your first consideration when gearing up for a ride should always be investing in a proper helmet, we won’t repeat the warning.

-Still, there are other items to add to your wardrobe that can help you avoid injuries to other equally essential body parts.
+Still, other items to add to your wardrobe can help you avoid injuries to other equally essential body parts.

-4. The right shoes.
-Understanding that correct fit is essential, consider adding toe clips or sole cleats to your gear.
-Both offer added protection and they’re inexpensive.
+4. The right cycling shoes.
+Understanding that correct fit is essential consider adding toe clips or sole cleats to your gear.
+Both offer added protection, and they’re inexpensive.